Here are some common questions

 A: Not really.
 The common approach is to move slowly up the mountain (1000'

-your summit bid.
-The human body simply does not function well at high altitudes and
+until your summit bid.
+The human body simply does not function well at high altitudes

-although the air still contains 21% oxygen, every breath contains less molecules
+decreases, although the air still contains 21% oxygen, every breath contains

 You cannot do much to acclimatize while at a low altitude but there are companies

-simulate the reduced oxygen levels at higher elevations.
-I have no personal experience
+that simulate the reduced oxygen levels at higher elevations.
+I have no personal

 Q: What kind of equipment did you use?